 A restaurant faces more competition than any other business.
 This is because (as mentioned previously) everyone thinks they can run a restaurant and don’t hesitate in realizing their dream.
 Restaurants emerge and go out of business regularly.
 Therefore, the attrition rate of the staff is quite high.
-Added to this, are the long and tough hours and a meager pay.
+Added to this, are the long and tough hours and meager pay.
 Junior level staff have been known to switch jobs for as low as Rs 500.

-Acquiring and retaining a good staff is a top concern and one of the biggest challenges in running a restaurant.
+Acquiring and retaining good staff is a top concern and one of the biggest challenges in running a restaurant.
 Developing a good work culture and giving employees benefits helps a lot in retaining them.
 Read these tips on how to keep your restaurant staff happy and motivated here.

 2. Designing the Right Menu

 A mouthwatering menu with delicacies is a sure way to attract customers.
-However, delivering the delicacies is a feat that many restaurants fail at.
-The humble menu seems like just a piece of paper with all your food items listed on it, but it is so much more than that.
+However, delivering the delicacies is a feat that many restaurants fail to master.
+The simple menu seems like just a piece of paper with all your food items listed on it, but it is so much more than that.
 The customer looking at a menu decides what he wants in 107 seconds before defaulting to the easiest option.
-The colors, the order in which dishes are listed and even the font of the price matters.
+The colors, the order in which dishes are listed, and even the font of the price matters.
 Often restaurateurs fail to price the menu the right way or make mistakes in the placement of the items.
 Also, if the menu is too long and complicated, the customer might get confused.

 It also becomes difficult for the chef to prepare a wide variety of dishes in a limited time.
-A complex menu requires varied raw materials that might turn bad if not consumed timely.
+A complicated menu requires varied raw materials that might turn bad if not consumed timely.
 Find out how to create an attractive and efficient restaurant menu design here.

 3. Internal Thefts

 From inventory thefts to on-counter thefts, thefts at restaurants take many forms and is quite challenging.
 No matter how many strict rules you implement, and how many CCTV cameras you install, pilferage is something that seems virtually impossible to avoid.
-Unless you’re willing to sit behind the counter yourself and monitor all activities, it is very difficult to avoid on counter thefts.
+Unless you’re willing to sit behind the counter yourself and monitor all activities, it is challenging to avoid on counter thefts.